wcfrobert/ezbolt/README.md

 $$ P = R_{max} \times \frac{\sum (1-e^{-10\Delta_i})^{0.55} d_i}{r_o}$$

-Let the second term be the ICR coefficient C. **You can think of C as simply a ratio of applied force over max bolt force **
+Let the second term be the ICR coefficient C. **You can think of C as a constant that converts an applied load (P) to the maximum bolt demand**

 $$ P = R_{max} \times C$$